CPR Ratio for Adults, Children, and Infants

 • With an advanced airway in place, the rescuer does not need to provide mouth-to-mouth rescue breaths.
 Instead, the use of a bag-mask device or mechanical ventilator is preferred to deliver ventilation.

-• For intubated patients, a bag-mask device can be connected directly to the endotracheal tube, and for those with supraglottic airways, the device is connected to the airway device.
+• For intubated patients, a bag-mask device is connected directly to the endotracheal tube, and for those with supraglottic airways, the device is connected to the airway device.

 • The rescuer delivers ventilations at a rate of approximately 1 breath every 6 to 8 seconds, ensuring adequate oxygenation.